Toney, Trask shine as No. 10 Florida tops, fights Missouri

+Mullen insisted it was the only Halloween costume in the facility, not a conscious decision to play a villain.

+Nonetheless, it may have been the perfect role given Mullen’s past few weeks.

-GAINESVILLE, Fla.
-(AP) — Kadarius Toney scored three times, Kyle Trask became the first player in school history with four touchdown passes in four consecutive games and No. 10 Florida returned from a three-week layoff to handle Missouri 41-17 on Saturday night in the Swamp.
+Kadarius Toney scored three times, Kyle Trask became the first player in school history with four touchdown passes in four consecutive games and the 10th-ranked Gators returned from a three-week layoff to handle Missouri 41-17 on Saturday night in the Swamp.

 The Gators’ easiest win of the season came after a COVID-19 outbreak forced the Southeastern Conference to postpone two of their games.
 It also included a benches-clearing scuffle at halftime that involved both coaches.